raendev/guide/src/counter/impl.md

 ### `log!`

 This is the first instance of a macro.
 It's not super important to understand now, but basically it is a special function that generates code.
-In this case `log` emits a log from executing the function which you can see in the NEAR explorer.
+In this case `log` generates code that formats a string and emits a log from executing the function which you can see in the NEAR explorer.

 ```rust,noplayground,ignore
 {{#include ../../examples/contracts/rust-counter/contract/src/lib.rs:24}}